Helyos96/Lightning/README.md

 Needed something fun to do to learn Rust.
 Don't use this.

-lightning-model is a framework for computing mods, stats, importing characters and a static data store. lightning-app is a GL+imgui+winit UI.
+lightning-model is a framework for computing mods, stats, importing characters and a static data store.<br />
+lightning-app is a GL+imgui+winit UI.

 ```